La Onda: 1968 Student Movement and the Tlatelolco Massacre

 On July 26, 1968, demonstrators attempted to gather at the Zócalo, which was reserved for organized demonstrations of support for the president.
 As more and more people gathered, Díaz Ordaz "regarded the movement as an affront to the dignity of Mexico".).
 The PRI had no control over student demands for respect and constitutional rights.
 By August 13, 1968, "100,000 people were protesting against the regime’s disrespect for public liberties and the presence of tanks in the city streets".
 The government saw the growing political unrest as "a revolutionary conspiracy...designed to bring down the existing political order".
 People gathered on the evening of October 2, 1968, at the Plaza de las Tres Culturas (Plaza of Three Cultures).
-The administration made no attempt to establish dialogue.
+The administration did not attempt to establish dialogue.
 Troops and police opened fire on the Tlatelolco demonstrators and massacred them.

 This massacre at Tlatelolco "which effectively terminated the protest movement".
 There was a call for a new counter-movement and new forms of opposition to the authoritarian government.
 Now, the student movement had turned into La Onda, a new movement focused solely on expressing a deep need for democracy in Mexico, as well as the need for self-expression.

 The massacre "created a legitimacy" for democratization ‒ no longer could the Mexican government deny that Mexico had an authoritarian government.
 Not only did the massacre "reorganize civil society and catalyze electoral reforms", it also "spotlighted Mexican authoritarianism".
 After the Massacre at Tlatelolco, La Onda evolved again.
-First it had been a protestation of conservative traditions legitimized during the Mexican Revolution.
+First, it had been a protestation of conservative traditions legitimized during the Mexican Revolution.
 This youth movement questioned authority through the use of rock and roll music, beatnik literature, and daring fashion.
 Next came the Student Movements that challenged the authoritarian government and fought for the democratization of Mexico.
-After the Tlatelolco Massacre, a new wave of La Onda emerged ‒ that of the jipitecas, or hippies, who rebelled against the status quo and preached peace and democracy above a strict authoritarianism government.
+After the Tlatelolco Massacre, a new wave of La Onda emerged ‒ that of the jipitecas, or hippies, who rebelled against the status quo and preached peace and democracy above a strict authoritarian government.